 Most of micro transactions I did were in video game named Free Fire.
 I would buy a Google Play Gift card using my Paytm balance and then share code with them.
 Sometimes, I also did direct top ups using Codashop.

 Since Paytm isn’t a traditional bank, I couldn’t go to a bank to get money deposited.
 So, I would have to go to some mobile recharge shops, and later a friend, who would take cash, commission from me and send to my Paytm account.
 For this reason, I would charge some “commission” too.
+Due to it not being a traditional bank, once a credit worth 4,500 was freezed.
+I did not have UPI and my friend did an UPI payment.
+It stuck there for 5 months until suddenly, at age 15, it was credited after hours of verifications and talks with customer care.

 Below is a chat screenshot from one of my friend.
 Translation He: Hello, Harshit.
 Me: Yeah.
 He: Russian one.
 Me: Lol, yes.
 He: Do you have money in Paytm?
 700?
 Me: Yes He: Okay I will send you a number, send it there.
 Me: Okay, send.